 As the grounds aren’t exposed to hot temperatures, cold brew coffee has a more flavourful, sweeter and less bitter and acidic taste.
 In a recent study, cold brew coffee was found to be between 50 – 67% less acidic than the average cup of coffee.

-Now you know what cold brew coffee is, and the differences between a cold brew and an iced coffee, want to learn more about other coffee types?
+Now you know what cold brew coffee is, want to learn more about other coffee types?
 Find out what a macchiato is, next.